pipecat-ai/pipecat-ai.github.io/docs/calling-your-bot/02-daily.md

 Since we're using Daily as a phone vendor, this method is handled internally and we don't need to do anything.
 It can, however, be useful to override this default behaviour if you want to configure your bot in a certain way as soon as the call is ready.
 Typically, however, initial setup is done in the `on_first_participant_joined` event after the user has joined the session.

+## Further customization

-For a full list of available events, please refer to Daily's documentation here: TBC
+To further customize the experience, such as changing hold music or adding entry pins, please refer to Daily's documentation here: TBC